dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 ---
-layout: false
+layout: tutorial
 title: State management
-overview: In this tutorial, you will learn what a Containers and Injectors are and how to use them to manage external state and inject this into the parts of the widget tree.
+overview: In this tutorial, you will learn what Containers and Injectors are and how to use them to coordinate external state and inject as properties into the sections of the widget tree.
 ---

 {% section 'first' %}